Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 5. Acceptable ways to display social media icons

-There are two recommended ways to present social media icons in marketing materials:
+There are two recommended ways to present social media icons in promotional material and marketing assets:

 1. With a call-to-action → Use individual platform icons alongside a direct action.

-- Example: A "Follow us on social media" section on a website or footer.
+• Example: A "Follow us on social media" section in a website's footer.

 📌 Tip: Always ensure your brand remains the focus—social media icons should be secondary to your content.